dallaylaen/potracheno/README.md

 # DESCRIPTION

-Like a normal ITS, Potracheno has issues, which in turn have comments and time tracking facility.
+Just like a normal ITS, Potracheno has issues, which in turn have comments and time tracking facility.
 However, instead of tracking time spent on *resolving* an issue, it tracks time spent *working around it*.